joshgerdes/jekyll-uno/_posts/2018-06-26-Using-dsc-for-windows-hardening.md

 use them to set and maintain a certain configuration – one of the good use of this is hardening.

-Using the Windows Server 2016 and Windows 10 DISA STIGS ADMX templates hosted on the [IASE (Information Assurance Support Environment)](https://iase.disa.mil/stigs/gpo/Pages/index.aspx){:target="_blank"} webpage and the gpoguy [ADMXToDSC script](https://github.com/gpoguy/ADMXToDSC){:target="_blank"} I was able to
+Using the Windows Server 2016 and Windows 10 ADMX templates hosted on the [IASE (Information Assurance Support Environment)](https://iase.disa.mil/stigs/gpo/Pages/index.aspx){:target="_blank"} webpage and the gpoguy [ADMXToDSC script](https://github.com/gpoguy/ADMXToDSC){:target="_blank"} I was able to